ClementSafon/IDS_FL_Simulation/rapport_copie.md

 ![Targeted Poisoning attack](images/targeted_poisoning_attack.png)

 This is, by far, the most effective attack scenario.
-All the attacks were predicted as normal traffic.
+All the malicious traffic was classified and predicted as normal traffic.

 # 7. Counter-measures
-Ce sont des pistes de recherches, que de la théorie.

 For the actual

 # 8. Conclusion

-Throughout the different experiments, we can conclude that our model.
+Throughout the different experiments, we can conclude that our models is rather simple, but depicts an accurate representation of a FL system.
+Our implementation and different models were rather simple, as only three clients were included.
+The diversity of traffic is as well important.
-Our implementation and different models were rather simple, as most Expériences, bilan, enseignements à tirer comment bien effecuter l'apprentissage
+Expériences, bilan, enseignements à tirer comment bien effecuter l'apprentissage

 \newpage